FyingChu/bayesQVAR/README.md

 # Bayesian Qauntile VAR
 ## Installation
 Install the dependencies, then download the source package file or binary package file from Release and install it locally.
+Source package file needs compilation, but binary package does not.
+If the technique detail of algorithm is not your interests, binary package is more recommended for users.
 ```
 # install dependencies
 install.packages(